Zeotech (ASX:ZEO): Stronger and low-carbon concrete derived from Queensland kaolin!

 Major milestones await

-Zeotech’s immediate priority is to obtain required approvals to deliver on the DSO kaolin offtake by Q1 2026, in conjunction with completing the AusPozz™ Project DFS, which is expected to commence during the current quarter (Q3 2025), leading to a Final Investment Decision in Q1 2026.
+Zeotech’s immediate priority is to obtain required approvals to deliver on the DSO kaolin offtake by Q1 2026, in conjunction with completing the AusPozz™ Project DFS, which is underway and will lead to a Final Investment Decision in Q1 2026.

 In the meantime, the company will work to secure necessary regulatory approvals, project financing, and offtake deals for AusPozz™, beyond its initial DSO kaolin offtake deal with MSI China.
 It also has plans to explore Toondoon Project further to expand and upgrade the Resource.
 The DFS will refine the technical, regulatory, and commercial aspects, providing a more accurate indication of the company’s potential.